 When you’re starting a business, planning things out (in some form or fashion) is critical.
 Many new entrepreneurs wonder, “Do I really need to write a huge complex business plan?”
 We’re here to tell you, well, it depends.
 If you’re like the majority of our readers, probably not, but we’ll get into it below.

-Let’s explore the 3 most effective and popular ways businesses are planned today in our ultra-fast-paced entrepreneurial era.
+Let’s explore the 3 most effective ways businesses are planned today in our ultra-fast-paced entrepreneurial era and the types of tools that can help you along the way.
 Enjoy!

 The collegiate approach, or business school approach to planning your business.
 However, without software the big downside here is that it takes time, substantial time, to truly learn and execute this methodology.